Lindzsy/curriculum/phase1/notes-project.md

 is to store the notes and let us query them easily.
 We'll name the program `notes`

-I've added some integer and array notes to mine, and when I run it it shows me all the notes:
+I've added some integer and array notes to mine, a note consists of a description and an example.
+When I run it it shows me all the notes:

 ![running without selecting anything](no-selections.jpg)